BookNook Insights

 Conducting individualized assessments is essential to gain a deeper understanding of students’ specific learning needs.
 These assessments may include diagnostic tests, standardized assessments, or formative evaluations that provide insights into students’ strengths and weaknesses.
 By tailoring tutoring to address individual needs, schools can optimize the impact of the intervention.

-3. Equity and Achievement Gaps
+3. Opportunity and Achievement Gaps

-Addressing equity gaps and promoting educational equity should be a priority for schools.
+Addressing opportunity gaps and promoting educational equity should be a priority for schools.
 By considering historically underserved students or those from marginalized communities, schools can narrow achievement disparities and provide equal opportunities for success.
 High-impact tutoring can be a powerful tool for closing these gaps.

 4. Input from Teachers and Counselors